zakiyousufi/Rental-API/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank @UsirusenIkon @zakiyousufi @Profsain @soulemanou-software
+I would like to thank Microverse, Code reviewers, coding partners and [Gregoire Vella](https://www.behance.net/gregoirevella).

-Original design idea by [Gregoire Vella](https://www.behance.net/gregoirevella).
-All credits to him.
+Original design idea by **_Gregoire Vella_**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>